Why Therapy Is Crucial For Refugee Children

 They may feel like they lost their identity and what they’ve built over the years.
 When refugee children reach their host countries, they don’t get to enjoy lavish lifestyles.
 Most of the time, they deal with poverty and cultural shock.
 So, they can’t go back to the comfort of their familial and cultural traditions and celebrations.

-But perhaps the most traumatic loss refugee children experience is the death of loved ones.
+But perhaps for the refugees dealing with PTSD, most traumatic loss experience is the death of loved ones.
 Extreme conditions, like wars and disasters, force families to flee their homes.
 Their displacement comes with the loss of numerous lives.
 Deaths take a toll on the well-being of refugee children.
 So, therapy is integral in helping them heal from that experience.

 Source: pexels.com